flairNLP/flair/CONTRIBUTING.md

 The integration tests will train small models and therefore take more time.
 In general, it is recommended to ensure all basic tests are running through before testing the integration tests

-### code formatting
+### Code Formatting

 To ensure a standardized code style we use the formatter [black](https://github.com/ambv/black) and for standardizing imports we use [isort](https://github.com/PyCQA/isort).
-If your code is not formatted properly, the tests will fail. simply execute
+If your code is not formatted properly, the tests will fail.

+If you set up pre-commit hooks, every git commit will automatically run these formatters.
+Otherwise you can also manually run them, or let your IDE run them on every file save.
-You can automatically format the code via `black --config pyproject.toml flair/ && isort flair/` in the flair root folder.
+Running from the command line works via `black flair/ && isort flair/` in the flair root folder.

-### pre-commit hook

-If you want to automatically format your code on every commit, you can use [pre-commit](https://pre-commit.com/).
-Just install it via `pip install pre-commit` and execute `pre-commit install` in the root folder.
-This will add a hook to the repository, which reformats files on every commit.